talon-one/commercetools-talonone-accelerator/docs/data-mapping-examples.md

 ![cartTotalPrice](attr-2.png)

-For example, if you want to transfer a `color` attribute from Commercetools to the `color` attribute in Talon.One, you can set:
+For example, if you want to transfer a `color` attribute from commercetools to the `color` attribute in Talon.One, you can set:

 ```
 CART_ITEM_ATTRIBUTE_MAPPING="color.key:color"